VPC network overview

-A VPC is defined by a block of IP addresses, entered in CIDR notation.
+A VPC is defined by a block of private IP addresses, entered in CIDR notation.
 Because you can't resize a VPC once it is created, you need to decide on an appropriate size before creating it.
 Ideally, you want the network to be as small as possible while accommodating potential growth.
 Calculate how many applications will be connecting to it, and estimate how that is expected to grow over time.
 Although you may want to create a large network to cover all contingencies, an over-sized network can impact network performance.
 If your traffic experiences spikes, you'll need to take that into account.

 When entering the range for your VPC in YugabyteDB Managed, the size of the network is determined by the prefix length (the number after the